luke80/JavaScript-DebugTools-Luke/README.md

 Debug tools for building javascript.

-IsLog
+Log
 -------------------------

-IsLog stands for Independt Study Log.
+Log is, in the context of this project, a JavaScript Object.
 It is a logger that outputs to the browswer's console.
 It is different from the browser's log functions in that it will attempt to automatically detect what environment it is in.
 For example, if the page is running from www.byu.is.edu/test/my-page-with-logging.html, then the logger will detect that it is on a testing site and default to turn on all logging.
 On the other hand if it is on a live site the logger